IntelliDataTeam/IntelliPlugin/README.md

 An Excel plugin written in VB.NET to assist the Data team in their data building process.

 <h1>Goals</h1>
+<h3>Improve Performance further for Population and Validation!</h3>
+-Might have to cut out excel, which could be quite a task <br/>
 <h3>Add 'pick up where you left off' capability to Population and Validation</h2> <br/>
----Able to check to what point was the csv read up to and continue the process from there <br/>
+-Able to check to what point was the csv read up to and continue the process from there <br/>
 <h3>Add 'Stop Process' capability to Population and Validation</h3> <br/>
----Currently can't stop the process without completely kill 'Excel' process via Task Manager <br/>
+-Currently can't stop the process without completely kill 'Excel' process via Task Manager <br/>
 <h3>Possibly revisit Validation and Population's write-to-file</h3> <br/>
----Currently store all of the data in memory via stringbuilder, then write all at once to file <br/>
+-Currently store all of the data in memory via stringbuilder, then write all at once to file <br/>
----Keeping everything in memory might cause problem as it hogged resources and more prone to errors <br/>
+-Keeping everything in memory might cause problem as it hogged resources and more prone to errors <br/>
 <h3>Clean up installer file (reduce the amount of files that are in it)</h3> <br/> <br/>

 <h1>Performance History</h1>